Beta Read & Sensitivity Read Services from SRD Editing Services in Orlando, Florida

 SRD Editing Services provides sensitivity readings for manuscripts on topics based on expertise, personal experience, and interest.

-If we are not a good match to be a sensitivity reader for you, we gladly provide recommendations to help you hire a sensitivity reader who can better address your specific concerns.
+If Cortni is not a good match to be a sensitivity reader for you, she will gladly provide recommendations to help you connect with a sensitivity reader who can better address your specific concerns.

 Fiction & Nonfiction